peppemas/webserver/README.md

-# web server for developers
+# standalone web server for developers

 A super simple standalone http web server useful for development and testing purpose.